English ship Sovereign of the Seas

 On the upper gun deck there were two 10 ft fortified demi-culverins in the fore chase and two in the stern chase, both pairs weighing 2.8 tons (2800 kg).
 Between them there were twenty-two demi-culverin drakes, 8 to 9 ft long, weighing over 21 tons (21000 kg) in total.

 There were eight 8 to 9 ft demi-culverin drakes weighing 7.7 tons (7700 kg) in the forecastle; another six weighing 5.7 tons (5700 kg) on the half-deck.
-The quarter-deck carried two six-foot demi-culverin drake cutts – a cutt, again, being a shorter version of a gun – weighing 16 hundredweight (726 kg).
+The quarterdeck carried two six-foot demi-culverin drake cutts – a cutt, again, being a shorter version of a gun – weighing 16 hundredweight (726 kg).
 Then there were another two six-foot culverin cutts, weighing 1.3 tons (1,179 kg), aft of the forecastle bulkhead.
 In all, Sovereign of the Seas carried 155.9 tons (141,430 kg) of guns – and that did not include the weight of the gun carriages.
 Altogether they cost £26,441 13s 6d including £3 per piece to have the Tudor rose, a crown and the motto: Carolvs Edgari sceptrvm aqvarum – "Charles has established Edgar’s sceptre of the waters" – engraved on them.
 The gun carriages, made by Matthew Banks, Master Carpenter for the Office of Ordinance, cost another £558 11s 8d.

 By 1642, her armament had been reduced to 90 guns.
-Until 1655, she was also exceptionally large for an English vessel; no other ships of Charles were larger than Prince Royal.Sovereign of the Seas was not so much built because of tactical considerations, but as a deliberate attempt to bolster the reputation of the English crown.
-Her name was, in itself, a political statement as Charles tried to revive the perceived ancient right of the English kings to be recognised as the 'lords of the seas.'
-English ships demanded that other ships strike their flags in salute, even in foreign ports.
-The Dutch legal thinker Hugo Grotius had argued for a mare liberum, a sea free to be used by all.
-Such a concept was mainly favourable to Dutch trade; in reaction, John Selden and William Monson published the book Mare Clausum ("the Closed Sea") in 1635, with special permission of Charles, which attempted to prove that King Edgar had already been recognised as Rex Marium, or "sovereign of the seas" – this book had been previously repressed by James I. The name of the ship explicitly referred to this dispute; King Edgar was the central theme of the transom carvings.
+Until 1655, she was also exceptionally large for an English vessel; no other ships of Charles were larger than Prince Royal.

+Sovereign of the Seas was not so much built because of tactical considerations but as an attempt to bolster Charles' reputation.
+Her name was, in itself, a political statement as Charles tried to revive the perceived ancient right of English monarchs to be recognised as the "lords of the seas", with Royal Navy warships demanding that other ships strike their colours in salute even in foreign ports.
+Dutch legal thinker Hugo Grotius, who had been imprisoned in Holland and escaped to France to continue writing, had argued for a mare liberum, a sea free to be used by all.
+Such a concept was mainly favourable to Dutch trade; in reaction, John Selden and William Monson published the book Mare Clausum ("the Closed Sea") in 1635, with special permission of Charles, which attempted to prove that Edgar the Peaceable had already been recognised as Rex Marium, or "sovereign of the seas" – this book had been previously repressed by James I. The name of the ship explicitly referred to this dispute; King Edgar was the central theme of the transom carvings.